2014 Pennsylvania State Police barracks attack: Aftermath

 On October 1, following discovery of two pipe bombs, all hunting and trapping on public or private land and all access to state gameland was forbidden in the shaded areas.
 The blue-shaded area was reopened on October 10.
 The green-shaded area was reopened October 21, after two sightings of Frein in Paradise Township, while the yellow remained under the hunting/trapping ban and gameland closures.

 After the attack, the Troop R barracks were immediately closed down for crime scene investigators to process it, and for repairs to windows shattered by gunfire.
 Trooper operations were temporarily handled at the barracks in Honesdale, about 20 mi away.
 On November 12, 2014, two months after the attack, the barracks were reopened, with all but three employees (Alex Douglass and two others) returning to work.

 Frein was indicted on a total of twelve charges, including terrorism and first-degree murder.
 He pleaded not guilty to all charges during his video arraignment on January 29, 2015.
 Prosecutors sought the death penalty.

 Douglass, who suffered a gunshot wound to the pelvis, was taken to Geisinger Medical Center for treatment and was classified to be in stable but critical condition.
 Partially paralyzed by his injuries, he underwent sixteen surgeries at a New York City hospital in an effort to walk on his own again.
 In May 2015, his family announced that they forgave Frein for the shooting.
 Also in May 2015, Douglass shared his experience of being shot.
+In 2018 his right leg was amputated because of medical complications.

 On April 19, 2017, Frein was convicted on all 12 counts, including first-degree murder.
 On April 27, 2017, Frein was sentenced to death by lethal injection and sent to Pennsylvania's death row.